-- 1. Patient has organism(s) identified from tissue or drainage from affected site by a culture or nonculture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment, for example, not Active Surveillance Culture/Testing (ASC/AST). - 2.
-Patient has purulent drainage at affected site. - 3.
-Patient has an abscess or other evidence of infection on gross anatomic or histopathologic exam.
+- 1. Patient has organism(s) identified from tissue or drainage from affected site by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment, for example, not Active Surveillance Culture/Testing (ASC/AST) - 2.
+Patient has purulent drainage at affected site.

-- Report SKIN or ST criteria in the setting of a permanent skin graft (autograft) over a burn wound. - Apply the site-specific definitions identified below (not ST) for the following: - Report infected decubitus ulcers as DECU. - Report infected burns as BURN.
-Report a burn covered with a temporary graft or dressing that is infected as BURN. - Report breast abscesses or mastitis as BRST. - Report infection of deep pelvic tissues as OREP.
+3. Patient has an abscess or other evidence of infection on gross anatomic or histopathologic exam

-• Report localized infection at a vascular access site as a VASC unless there is an organism identified from blood, then it should be reported as an LCBI (see VASC definition).
+- Report SKIN or ST criteria in the setting of a permanent skin graft (autograft) over a burn wound. - Apply the site-specific definitions identified below (not ST) for the following: - o Report infected decubitus ulcers as DECU. - o Report infected burns as BURN. - o Report BURN in the setting of an infected burn covered with a temporary graft or dressing. - Report infection of deep pelvic tissues as OREP. - Report localized infection at a vascular access site as a VASC unless there is an organism identified from blood, then it should be reported as an LCBI (see VASC definition).